sporule/dev-box/README.md

 # Dangerous

-You will need to update username and password in dev-box.env VSCode tunnel is activated at start up, you will need to authenticate to obtain permission Do not use this image in public network without replacing the SSH Key.
+You will need to update username and password in dev-box.env.
-Now it supports the individual users rather than root account.
+VSCode tunnel is activated at start up, you will need to check the unique link from the logs to authenticate to obtain permission